GreatCowBASIC/Help/output/md/singletostring.md

 <span class="strong">**Explanation:**</span>

 The `SingleToString` function will convert a number into a string.
-`number` can be any Single variable, or a fixed number constant between 0 and 4294967295 inclusive.
-For Byte number use `ByteToString()`, Word numbers use `WordToString()`, for Integer numbers use `IntegerToString()` and for Long numbers use `LongToString()`
+`number` can be any Single variable.
+For Byte numbers use `ByteToString()`, Word numbers use `WordToString()`, for Integer numbers use `IntegerToString()` and for Long numbers use `LongToString()`

-The string variable `stringvar` will contain the same number, represented as a string.
-The length of the string returned is 9 characters.
+The string variable `stringvar` will contain the ACSII representation of the input number.
+The length of the string is variable length dependent on the input variable value.

 This function is especially useful if a number needs to added to the end of a string, or if a custom data sending routine has been created but